eclipse-tractusx/tractusx-edc/docs/development/decision-records/2026-08-10-refresh-token-retire-on-acknowledgement/README.md

 `null` there and are treated as having no predecessor, so no migration of existing vault entries is required.
 The record additionally ignores unknown properties, so a further component could be added without breaking records already stored.

-Only the refresh token is retained; the access token is issued fresh on both paths. `resolve()` validates an access token against its own claims and the existence of the `AccessTokenData` entry rather than against a stored string, and `DataPlaneAuthorizationServiceImpl` sets no `exp` claim, so every issue — including one serving a repeat — gets the full configured lifetime.
-Issuing it fresh keeps a live bearer credential out of the vault, keeps the record to a single added component, and hands the consumer a usable access token however late it retries.
+The record holds refresh tokens only.
+The access token is never stored — every call mints a new one, whether it rotates the refresh token or serves a repeat, so a consumer retrying late still gets a usable access token.

 At most two generations of refresh token are live at any time, and the older one is retired by the very request that proves it is no longer needed.